Mapuche: Pre-Columbian period

 Archaeological finds have shown that Mapuche culture existed in Chile and Argentina as early as 600 to 500 BC.
-Genetically the Mapuche differ from the adjacent indigenous peoples of Patagonia.
-This suggests a "different origin or long lasting separation of Mapuche and Patagonian populations".
+Genetically the Mapuche differ from the adjacent Indigenous peoples of Patagonia.
+This suggests a "different origin or long-lasting separation of Mapuche and Patagonian populations".

 Troops of the Inca Empire are reported to have reached the Maule River and had a battle with the Mapuche between the Maule and the Itata Rivers there.
 The southern border of the Inca Empire is believed by most modern scholars to have been situated between Santiago and the Maipo River, or somewhere between Santiago and the Maule River.
 Thus the bulk of the Mapuche escaped Inca rule.
-Through their contact with Incan invaders Mapuches would have for the first time met people with state organization.
+Through their contact with Incan invaders Mapuches would have for the first time met people with state organizations.
 Their contact with the Incas gave them a collective awareness distinguishing between them and the invaders and uniting them into loose geo-political units despite their lack of state organization.

-At the time of the arrival of the first Spaniards to Chile the largest indigenous population concentration was in the area spanning from Itata River to Chiloé Island – that is the Mapuche heartland.
+At the time of the arrival of the first Spaniards to Chile, the largest Indigenous population concentration was in the area spanning from the Itata River to Chiloé Island – that is the Mapuche heartland.
 The Mapuche population between Itata River and Reloncaví Sound has been estimated at 705,000–900,000 in the mid-sixteenth century by historian José Bengoa.